handpoint/doc/restapi/restintroduction.md

 The following flow shows the interactions between your application and the Handpoint REST API:

-**1)** Send a POST [transaction request](restobjects.md#transaction-request-object) to the REST API.
+**1)** Initialize your interface with the API key and receive the list of payment terminals available to perform a financial operation.
+Each API key is unique per merchant and needs to be configurable in your backend.
+Select a payment terminal and send a POST [transaction request](restobjects.md#transaction-request-object) to the REST API.

-**2)** The API will validate the request body and, if it is correct, will respond back to your software with the response code 202 ("Accepted”) to confirm that the data has been correctly forwarded to the payment terminal.
+**2)** The API will validate the request body and will immediately respond back to your software with the response code 202 ("Accepted”) to confirm that the data has been correctly forwarded to the payment terminal.
+Depending on your request body, a transactionResultId might be returned by the Handpoint API at this step (see 4.2 below).

-**3)** The validated [transaction request](restobjects.md#transaction-request-object) object is forwarded to the payment terminal and the transaction starts.
+**3)** The validated transaction request object is forwarded to the payment terminal and the transaction starts.

-**4.1)** In case the original [transaction request](restobjects.md#transaction-request-object) contains a callbackUrl and token, the [transaction result](restobjects.md#transaction-result-object) will be sent back from the payment terminal to your software by using the callbackUrl.
-The terminal will be authenticated against your endpoint by setting the authentication token of the [transaction request](restobjects.md#transaction-request-object) in the custom header ( "AUTH-TOKEN").
-All 2XXs http response codes from the callbackUrl are considered as valid by the payment terminal to acknowledge of a successful delivery of the transaction result. **See figure 4.1 below**.
+**4.1) If the original transaction request contains a callbackUrl and token** , the [transaction result](restobjects.md#transaction-result-object) will be sent back from the payment terminal to your software by using the callbackUrl.
+The token is a unique value generated by your software, it will be echoed in the custom HTTP header called AUTH-TOKEN of the transaction result sent by the terminal to your server.
+We recommend to use the token in order to authenticate the messages hitting your endpoint.
+The terminal expects a response back from your server when you receive the transaction result, 2XXs http response codes from the callbackUrl are considered as valid by the payment terminal to acknowledge a successful delivery of the transaction result. **See figure 4.1 below**.

- **4.2)** In case the original [transaction request](restobjects.md#transaction-request-object) does not contain a callbackUrl and token, the [transaction result](restobjects.md#transaction-result-object) is sent back from the terminal to Handpoint's REST-API.
+ **4.2) If the original transaction request does not contain a callbackUrl and token** , the [transaction result](restobjects.md#transaction-result-object) is sent back from the terminal to Handpoint's REST-API.
 The transaction result can then be retrieved from the endpoint GET https://cloud.handpoint.[com//io]/transaction-result/{transactionResultId} where the transactionResultId (also called cloud transaction identifier) is found in the immediate answer from the initial transaction request POST to the REST-API (see step 2). **See figure 4.2 below**.